Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-We are therefore going to estimate the integrals $\mathcal{I}_{k}$ for $k=\overline{1,4}$ in the right-hand side of (\ref{eq:Sm1}).
-To do this, let us consider the following elementary inequalities. \begin{rem} [Young-type inequality]Let $\delta>0$ and $a,b\ge0$ be arbitrarily real numbers and given $q,q'>1$ real constants which are H\"older conjugates of each other.
+From now on, we estimate from above the integrals $\mathcal{I}_{k}$ for $k= \overline{1,4}$ in (\ref{c4}).
+To do this, we need the following elementary inequalities. \begin{remark}[Young-type inequality] Let $\delta >0$ and $ a,b\geq 0$ be arbitrarily real numbers and given $q,q^{\prime }>1$ real constants which are H\"{o}lder conjugates of each other.
 The following inequality holds